-If the result of a boarding school student's Day 8 PCR test is inconclusive, a repeat test is advised for them, but they can be released if after 14 days no positive PCR or COVID-19 symptoms have arisen.
-Management of the rest of the bubble should be determined with input from the local HPT who can help interpret what to do when non-standard results are received or when multiple / sequential positive results are received for the same bubble.
+If the result of a boarding school student's Day 8 PCR test (where they have travelled from a Red List country) is inconclusive, a repeat test is advised for them, but they can be released if after 14 days no positive PCR or COVID-19 symptoms have arisen.

+Management of any bubbles should be determined with input from the local HPT who can help interpret what to do when non-standard results are received or when multiple / sequential positive results are received for the same bubble.